code-specialist/strapi-client/README.md

 - [x] Pagination support
 - [ ] Support attributes called `data` in entities

+If you have any feature requests, please open an issue with the `enhancement` label or simply create a pull request.

 ## Usage

 1. Create an interface for your entity that extends the `StrapiBaseDataType` interface